khanna-vijay/Container-tracing-Nodejs-application/Lab-010-Setting-up-Kubernetes-Cluster/README.md

 Delete old-key-pair in case if existing with same name.
 The Delete Command is optional.
 You can use your own keypair name.
 This keypair can be used to ssh to the Worker Nodes.
 ```
+echo "The Key Name to be created is "$EKS_WORKER_NODE_KEY

-aws ec2 delete-key-pair --key-name "eks-cluster-nodejs-key"         // Take care while using this command, as it will delete the old keypair
+aws ec2 delete-key-pair --key-name $EKS_WORKER_NODE_KEY        // Take care while using this command, as it will delete the old keypair
-aws ec2 import-key-pair --key-name "eks-cluster-nodejs-key" --public-key-material file://~/.ssh/id_rsa.pub
+aws ec2 import-key-pair --key-name $EKS_WORKER_NODE_KEY --public-key-material file://~/.ssh/id_rsa.pub
 ```